Shalean1/shalean-system/GOOGLE_BUSINESS_PROFILE_SETUP.md

 ### Option A: If a profile already exists
 1. Go to [Google Business Profile](https://www.google.com/business/)
-2. Search for "Shalean Cleaning Services" or your business address
+2. Search for "Bokkie Cleaning Services" or your business address
 3. If you find your business, click **"Claim this business"**
 4. Follow the verification process